 If this doesn’t solve your problem, try the last fix.

 Fix 7: Repair corrupted system files

 Windows file corruption may also cause Photoshop to crash.
-When Photoshop shares some files with your system and some file among them is broken, it could crash the program as well.
+When Photoshop shares some files with your system and some files among them are broken, the main program may crash as well.
 If this is the case, it would be difficult to identify the cause.
 You may need a powerful system repair tool to scan and fix your system files.

-We recommend giving Reimage a try, a professional Windows system repair tool that will fix your system issues without affecting your data.
+We recommend giving Fortect a try.
+It’s a professional Windows system repair tool that will fix your system issues without affecting your data.
 It will scan your PC, diagnose hardware, security, and program issues, and fix them for you.